Kylie Jenner got into a scandal because of her sunburn

 Photo: Instagram Kylie Jenner.

 The American model and businesswoman Kylie Jenner was accused of allegedly trying to appear black.
-She posted videos on her Instagram Stories showing her looking more tanned than usual.
+She posted videos on her Instagram Stories, in which she looks more tanned than usual.
 Jenner, 24, received a dose of hate from fans claiming to be fishing, a term used to describe people who pretend to be black on social media using makeup, photoshop and other means.
 This is reported by Page Six.

 – Nobody talks about Kylie fishing, – tweeted a user.